-When you agree to the terms of Google's Platform Products, including DoubleClick Campaign Manager (DCM), DoubleClick for Publishers (DFP), DFP Small Business, DoubleClick Search, the DoubleClick Ad Exchange, and DoubleClick Bid Manager, you are required to adhere to the following policies (in addition to applicable partner and product-specific policies that Google makes available to you).
+When you agree to the terms of Google's platform products, including Authorized Buyers, Campaign Manager, Google Ad Manager 360, Google Ad Manager, Search Ads 360, and Display & Video 360, you are required to adhere to the following policies (in addition to applicable partner and product-specific policies that Google makes available to you).
 If you fail to comply with these policies, we may suspend and/or terminate your account or particular ads.

 You must disclose clearly any data collection, sharing and usage that takes place on any site, app, email publication or other property as a consequence of your use of Google products.
-To comply with this disclosure obligation with respect to Google's use of data, you have the option to display a prominent link to How Google uses data when you use our partners' sites or apps.
+To comply with this disclosure obligation with respect to Google's use of data, you have the option to display a prominent link to How Google uses information from sites or apps that use our services.